cneverett/BoltzmannCollisionIntegral.jl/docs/src/crosssections.md

-# Available Binary Interactions
+# Cross Sections

-Below is a list of the currently available binary interactions:
+Below is a list of the currently available binary interaction cross sections that have been implemented:
-- Collision of hard spheres
+- Collision of hard spheres `SphSphSphSph`
-- Photon pair production from electron positron annihilation
+- Photon pair production from electron positron annihilation `ElePosPhoPho`
-- Electron positron pair production from photon pair annihilation
+- Electron positron pair production from photon pair annihilation `PhoPhoElePos`

 ## Differential and total cross section functions: